ericli0208/emergency_calls_analysis/README.md

+# Python Projects
+A collection of projects in Python for self-learning.

+*Primary packages used: Numpy, Pandas, Matplotlib, Seaborn Primary tools used: Jupyter Notebook, HTML*

+## Contents

-# Emergency - 911 Calls Analysis
+### Emergency - 911 Calls Analysis

-For this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
-This will be a guided exercise in Python to retrieve and clean the data, and then create charts and visualizations using multiple Python packages including Numpy, Pandas, MatPlotLib, and Seaborn.
+Pierian Data Science course on Udemy analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
+A guided exercise in Python to retrieve and clean the data, and then create charts and visualizations using multiple Python packages including Numpy, Pandas, MatPlotLib, and Seaborn.

 ## Data
 The [csv file](https://github.com/ericli0208/emergency_calls_analysis/blob/main/911.csv) contains the following fields and attributes: